klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```javascript
 kip8Instance.unpause([sendParam])
 ```
-Sets normal status from the paused state where token transmission was stopped.
+Resumes the paused state of the contract.

 Note that the unpause method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.